furstenheim/d3-zoom/README.md

+# Warning
+Probably not what you are looking for.

+This is a fork of d3-zoom to sustain infinite zoom in https://github.com/furstenheim/infinite-mosaic

 # d3-zoom

 Panning and zooming are popular interaction techniques which let the user focus on a region of interest by restricting the view.
 It is easy to learn due to direct manipulation: click-and-drag to pan (translate), spin the wheel to zoom (scale), or use touch.
 Panning and zooming are widely used in web-based mapping, but can also be used with visualizations such as time-series and scatterplots.